Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/maintain-guides-democracy.md

 Proposing an action to be taken requires you to bond some tokens.
 In order to ensure you have enough tokens to make the minimum deposit you can check the parameter in the chain state.
 The bonded tokens will only be released once the proposal is tabled (that is, brought to a vote); there is no way for the user to "revoke" their proposal and get the bond back before it has become a referendum.
 Since it is essentially impossible to predict definitely when a proposal may become a referendum (if ever), this means that any tokens bonded will be locked for an indeterminate amount of time.

 > Proposals cannot be revoked by the proposer, even if they never turn into a referendum.
-It is important to realize that there is no guarantee that SOLAR you use for proposing or seconding a proposal will be returned to that account in any given timeframe.
+It is important to realize that there is no guarantee that AXC you use for proposing or seconding a proposal will be returned to that account in any given timeframe.

-On AXIASolar Apps you can use the "Democracy" tab to make a new proposal.
+On AXIA Apps you can use the "Democracy" tab to make a new proposal.
 In order to submit a proposal, you will need to submit what's called the preimage hash.
 The preimage hash is simply the hash of the proposal to be enacted.
 The easiest way to get the preimage hash is by clicking on the "Submit preimage" button and configuring the action that you are proposing.

 For example, if you wanted to propose that the account "Dave" would have a balance of 10 tokens your proposal may look something like the below image.
 The preimage hash would be `0xa50af1fadfca818feea213762d14cd198404d5496bca691294ec724be9d2a4c0`.
 You can copy this preimage hash and save it for the next step.
 There is no need to click Submit Preimage at this point, though you could.
 We'll go over that in the next section.